Running Exposed Romex in Garage: Code & Best Practice

 • The distance between fasteners should not be more than 4 ½’

-• The distance between fastener and cable entry into a box or fitting should not be more than 12”
+• The distance between the fastener and cable entry into a box or fitting should not be more than 12”

 Condition of the Fasteners